 Bruno van Dyk

 For five years he was Teaching Fellow on the University of Bologna’s Master’s programme in International Studies in Philanthropy and Social Innovation program and has contributed to current debates by presenting and facilitating at more than 30 conferences.
 He has two Masters degrees, in English Literature and Commerce respectively, a Higher Diploma in Education, a diploma in Teaching English as a Foreign Language, and two certificates in Managing Partnerships and Strategic Alliances from INSEAD and Story Telling for Change from +Acumen, New York, respectively.

 Camilla is Swedish but has lived in Finland since 2004.
 Before moving to Finland, Camilla lived in London and in Brussels, working with retail and executive education.
-Camilla holds a bachelor's degree in social science, and parallel to her work at Hanken she is undertaking an executive MBA.
+Camilla holds an executive MBA degree from Hanken School of Economics and a Bachelor’s degree from Gothenburg University.

 Johan Wennström helped universities in Sweden, Finland and Norway to start up and develop alumni relations programs in the late 1990s and early 2000s (as co-founder of Mira Network).
 He started collaborating with Brakeley in 2005, and became Managing Director of Brakeley Nordic in 2010.
 In this capacity he has advised more than forty universities and other not for profit organisations in Sweden, Finland, Denmark and Norway on fundraising, alumni relations, and other aspects on external relations.